zzt93/os-lab1/README.md

 the schedule of thread -- now using Round-Robin algorithm
 the sleep and wake_up of thread
 the semaphore(P&V) and lock(cli&sti) to slove critical section
-the send and receive between threads  -- send it asynchronized and receive is synchronized
+the send and receive between threads  -- send it asynchronized and will always succeed; receive is synchronized and may be blocked
 add timer-- clock diver, ide-- hard disk driver, tty -- terminal driver
 very very simple file system
 user process